cp2k/dbcsr/src/acc/libsmm_acc/predict/README.md

-# Training Procedure for Predictive Modelling of Optimal Parameters in `libsmm_acc`
+# Training Procedure for Predictive Modeling of Optimal Parameters in `libsmm_acc`

 The performance of the matrix-matrix multiplication kernels is highly dependent on the choice of algorithm and parameters, this is why [*autotuning*](tune.md) is used to find optimal kernel parameters.

-However, the autotuning procedure is expensive, and the space of (m,n,k)-triplets to explore is large.
-The following predictive modeling procedure is set up to predict optimal parameters for (m,n,k)-triplets that have not been autotuned from the data gathered from autotuning other (m,n,k)-triplets.
+However, the auto-tuning procedure is expensive, and the space of (m,n,k)-triplets to explore is large.
+The following predictive modeling procedure is set up to predict optimal parameters for (m,n,k)-triplets that have not been auto-tuned from the data gathered from auto-tuning other (m,n,k)-triplets.

 ---